nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 2. Alex Yeoh's information will be removed from the archived employee list shown in Employee Directory inside the _Main View_.

-Before executing:<br>
+Before the execution:<br>
 ![BeforeUnarchiveCommandScreenshot](images/BeforeUnarchiveCommandScreenshot.png)

-Figure x.
+Figure 23a.
 Screenshot showing the view before executing `c-unarchive 1` command

-After executing:<br>
+After the execution:<br>
 ![AfterUnarchiveCommandScreenshot](images/AfterUnarchiveCommandScreenshot.png)

-Figure x.
+Figure 23b.
 Screenshot showing the outcome of an `c-unarchive 1` command

 ### 4. Commands - General <a name="commands-general"></a>
 #### 4.1 Viewing help : `help`